Anarchy (international relations)

 In international relations theory, the concept of anarchy is the idea that the world lacks any supreme authority or sovereignty.
 In an anarchic state, there is no hierarchically superior, coercive power that can resolve disputes, enforce law, or order the system of international politics.
 In international relations, anarchy is widely accepted as the starting point for international relations theory.

 International relations generally does not understand "anarchy" as signifying a world in chaos, disorder, or conflict; rather, it is possible for ordered relations between states to be maintained in an anarchic international system.
 Anarchy provides foundations for realist, neorealist, and neoliberal, and constructivist paradigms of international relations.
 Liberal theory disputes that anarchy is a fundamental condition of the international system.
 On the other hand, constructivist scholar Alexander Wendt argued that "anarchy is what states make of it."

 Etymology

-The word anarchy literally means "without a leader", combining the Greek prefix "an-" meaning without, with the Indo-European root arkh meaning "begin" or "take the lead".
-It is adapted from the ancient Greek ἀναρχία meaning "absence of a leader".
+The word anarchy literally means "without Rulers", combining the Greek prefix "an-" meaning without, with the Indo-European root arkh meaning "begin" or "take the lead".
+It is adapted from the ancient Greek ἀναρχία meaning "absence of a Ruler".
 In common usage, anarchy has come to signify both the absence of a ruling authority and the disorder that some anticipate is bound up with the absence of such an authority.